Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: A Rejective Sequential BH Procedure Controlling FDR

 \section{A Rejective Sequential BH Procedure Controlling FDR}

 In some applications where sequential sampling is called for, the statistician is primarily concerned with stopping and rejecting a null hypothesis~$H^{(k)}$ if it appears to be false, but is content to continue sampling for a very long time if $H^{(k)}$ appears to be true.
 Such tests have been called ``power one tests'' (see \citet[][Chapter~5]{Mukhopadhyay09} or \citet[][Chapter~IV]{Siegmund85}).
 Some examples of this scenario are sequential monitoring of a process (such as manufacturing) where the null hypothesis represents the process being ``in control,'' or monitoring a drug being used in a population and the null hypothesis represents the drug being safe.
 In this section we present a version of the Sequential BH Procedure with this property which is obtained from the Sequential BH Procedure in the previous section by, roughly speaking, ignoring the lower boundaries $A_s^{(k)}$ for the test statistics, plus a few other minor modifications.
-In addition to the scenarios above, this version may also be useful in applications where there is a restriction on the maximum sample size.
-When this occurs it may not be possible to achieve the bounds \eqref{typeI} and \eqref{typeII}, and one alternative available to the statistician is to drop the requirement of guaranteed FNR control while still achieving guaranteed FDR control, which the procedure introduced below provides by only specifying rejections (and not acceptances) of null hypotheses.
-For this reason we call it the \textit{Rejective Sequential BH Procedure}.